skellis46/slipbox/two women dancing.md

 [[Jacobs - from tech critique to ways of living]]

 The American writer Stewart Brand proposes that there are "six significant levels of pace and size in the working structure of a robust and adaptable civilization".[@brand-2008-clock p.36] From "fast and attention-getting to slow and powerful"[@brand-2008-clock p.36] the six levels are: fashion/art, commerce, infrastructure, governance, culture and nature.
 Brand writes how the role of fashion and art is essentially to be "quick, irrelevant, engaging, self-preoccupied, and cruel"[@brand-2008-clock p.36] whereas the "vast slow-motion dance"[@brand-2008-clock p.38] of culture operates through centuries and millennia.
-Brand suggests that together these distinct and contradictory pace layers provide internal negative feedback that in turn stabilizes and affords the health of civilization.
+Brand suggests that together these distinct and contradictory pace layers provide internal negative feedback that stabilizes and affords the health of civilization.

-So now I'm going to attempt to slip or zoom out in time to the pace of _culture_ in Brand's levels.
+So now I'm going to attempt to zoom out in time to the pace of _culture_ in Brand's levels.
 It is a level or place where time as chronos operates akin to Danny Hillis' _10,000-year clock_ or _The Clock of the Long Now_.[@hillis-1995-millennium] [^ack1]

 Here goes.

 Those two young people have grown up, lived their lives and are gone.
 They are probably survived by family, but maybe not.
 I'm long long gone.
 Perhaps the park is still there?
 It is common land so hopefully it has not been developed; but I am doubtful.
 There are parts of the teenagers' phones from 2021 that are obviously still on the planet in some form: lithium, copper, gold, lead, zinc, etc; elemental fragments of devices that once afforded some dancing of pleasure back in 2021 during the pandemic.
 For the most part these elements are in landfill.
 Those software companies that wielded algorithms to reach through the phone to choreograph/enframe that dancing are long gone too; I can no longer remember their names.
 They were once so certain and stable; omnipresent.
 Their algorithms disappeared with them, and have been replaced by old mathematics rethought and recompiled.

-I feel none of the vertigo that American media theorist Douglas Rushkoff suggested I might feel if I were to zoom so far out.[@rushkoff-2013-present] I notice the stillness and slowness, and the absence of chatter.
+I feel none of the vertigo that American media theorist Douglas Rushkoff suggested I might feel if I were to zoom so far out.[@rushkoff-2013-present] I notice the stillness and slowness, and the absence of sniping chatter.
 In that stillness I remember seeing a screendance by Annie Pfingst and Helen Poynor called _in Memoriam_.[-@poynor-2016-memoriam] I saw it at the Light Moves Festival of Screendance in 2018; such a long time ago.
 This is a film that is the scale of art operating at the pace of nature.
 In it a single figure inhabits densely forested areas through different seasons.
-I don't remember there being much movement in the body; indeed my key memory is of the sounds and feelings of the terrain, and of the passing of time.
+I don't remember there being much movement in the body; indeed my key memory is of the tapestry of the terrain, and of the passing of time.
 But this is no ordinary time that is passing, even under the machinations and co-ordinates of the long now.

 _in Memoriam_ is a film that treasures myth and seems to resist and transcend technopoly.
-It is a film in a "hidden place" seemingly unable to be rooted out, even as the dancer is enmeshed in the roots of trees and of nature.
-It exists in edit and feel in an _other_ time.
+It is a film in a _hidden place_ seemingly unable to be rooted out, even as the dancer Helen Poynor is enmeshed in the roots of trees and of nature.
+It exists through its edit and feel in an _other_ time.
 Kairos (thinking that Hillis' clock opens up the terrain or space of myth)

-Here, as I write, some uncountable years after the screening in Limerick, it seems that it is no mere coincidence that the film was shot in an Iron Age fort; an ancient place of protection, a place by which we recognise the slowness of culture, and the creep of nature.
+Here, as I write, long into the future, some uncountable years after the screening in Limerick, it seems that it is no mere coincidence that the film was shot in an Iron Age fort; an ancient place of protection, a place by which we recognise the slowness of culture, and the creep of nature.

-resistant to the power of "transnational technopoly" to "hunt you down and root you out".
 Hidden, seemingly unable to be rooted out.
 The way it resists time as well (see below notes about long time).
 That film speaks to those qualities.